ferrybig/www.ferrybig.me/src/content/carriers/competa/index.md

 ## Projects

-* An old version of the website (replaced by a more modern )
+* An old version of the website (replaced by a more modern website at the moment)
 * Trainee program
 * Training program for other developers